 Subjects who, in the assessment by the investigator, require the use of any of the aforementioned treatments for clinical management should be discontinued from study treatment.
 Subjects may receive other medications that the investigator deems to be medically necessary.

-The Exclusion Criteria describes other medications which are prohibited in this trial.
+The Exclusion Criteria describe other medications that are prohibited in this trial.

 There are no prohibited therapies during the Post-Treatment Follow-up Phase.